Claës König

 Claës Henrik Magnus König (15 January 1885 – 25 November 1961) was a Swedish nobleman, officer, Crown Equerry (1935–1946) and horse rider, who competed in the 1920 Summer Olympics and in the 1924 Summer Olympics.

-He was born to Swedish Chamberlain Eric König and wife Countess Louise Wrangel.
+He was born to Swedish Chamberlain Eric König and his wife, Countess Louise Wrangel.

-In 1920 he and his horse Tresor were part of the Swedish equestrian team, which won the gold medal in the team jumping event in Antwerp.
-Four years later he and his horse Bojar won the silver medal with the Swedish eventing team after finishing fifth in the individual eventing in Paris.
+In 1920, he and his horse Tresor were part of the Swedish equestrian team, which won the gold medal in the team jumping event in Antwerp.
+Four years later, he and his horse Bojar won the silver medal with the Swedish eventing team after finishing fifth in the individual eventing in Paris.